Iterate over items and indices in Swift collections

 }

-These examples come from a Twitter thread that I started but that collected many interesting tips and discussions from different people in the end.
+These examples come from a thread on X I started, which ended up collecting lots of interesting tips and discussions from different people.
 You can give it a read if you like.